paleoterra/devonianlithologicaldatabasesql/readme.md

 Access to DLD is recommended via one of the free apps available on the Mac App Store or the iOS App Store.
 However, you are welcome to use the actual database stored here.

+This version of the database (v.
+3.1124) is the FINAL version 3 release.